-(1) As of December 31, 2008, we discontinued our optical pickup unit, or OPU, business which had previously been included within the "electronic and optical components" product category.
-As of September 30, 2009, we discontinued our semiconductor manufacturing equipment, or SME, business which had previously been included within the "machinery" category.
-As of March 31, 2011, we discontinued our specialty lens unit, or SLU, business which had previously been included within the "electronic and optical components" category.
-The operating results of the OPU, SME and SLU businesses and exit costs with related taxes were recorded as "net loss on discontinued operations" in our audited consolidated statements of income in accordance with ASC 205-20 "Presentation of Financial Statements-Discontinued Operations".
-All prior period OPU, SME and SLU amounts in the above table, except for the balance sheet data, have also been so reclassified as to enable comparisons between the relevant amounts for the fiscal years ended March 31, 2007 through 2010.
+(1) As of December 31, 2008, we discontinued our optical pickup unit, or OPU, business which had previously been included in the "electronic and optical components" product category.
+As of September 30, 2009, we discontinued our semiconductor manufacturing equipment, or SME, business which had previously been included in the "machinery" category.
+As of March 31, 2011, we discontinued our specialty lens unit, or SLU, business which had previously been included in the "electronic and optical components" category.
+As of March 31, 2012, we discontinued our lens actuator, or LAC, business, which had previously been included in the "other small precision brushless DC motors" product category.
+As of the same date, we also discontinued our tape drive and disk drive mechanism, or PGN, businesses, and our compact digital camera lens unit, CLU, business, both of which had previously been included in the "electronic and optical components" product category.
+The operating results of the OPU, SME, SLU, LAC, PGN and CLU businesses and exit costs with related taxes were recorded as "net loss on discontinued operations" in our audited consolidated statements of income in accordance with ASC 205-20 "Presentation of Financial Statements-Discontinued Operations" (formerly SFAS No.144, "Accounting for the impairment or disposal of Long-Lived Assets").
+All prior period OPU, SME, SLU, LAC, PGN and CLU amounts in the above table, except for the balance sheet data, have also been so reclassified as to enable comparisons between the relevant amounts for the fiscal years ended March 31, 2008 through 2012.